SciRuby/rubex/CONTRIBUTING.md

 Now you might be thinking why expressions should also have a `analyse_statement` method, that's just for maintaining uniformity between exprs and stmts (maybe that should be just `analyse`?).

 When writing the `<=>` operator under Rubex::DataType classes, I have been forced to assume that `Int` is 32 bits long since I have not yet incorporated a way to figure out the number of bits used by a particular machine for representing an `int`.
 It will be changed later to make it machine-dependent.

+## Parser particulars

+Kinds of statements that can be defined at the top:
+* classes.
+* attached classes.
+* modules.
+* ruby/c methods.
+* all kinds of exprs. (command call/binary/unary etc.)
+* if stmts.
+* while.
+* for.
+* c bindings.
+* function declaration.
+* struct or union definition.
+* alias statements.
+* assignment statements.
+* variable decl and init.
+* forward declaration.

+stmts that can be defined inside other classes:
+* other classes.
+* attached classes.
+* modules.
+* c functions.
+* ruby methods.
+* struct/union definitions.
+* constants.
+* class variables.
+* attr reader/writer/accessor.
+* forward declaration.

+stmts that can be defined inside other functions/blocks:
+* EVERYTHING _except_:
+  - classes.
+  - attached classes.
+  - modules.
+  - ruby/c methods.
+  - c bindinds.

 # Important data representations